wp-plugins/easy/readme.txt

 == Change log ==

+= 0.5.1 =
+	NEW - the full size of the image was misisng in the list of available image sizes, Now the list is complete. btw.. it reads all the registred image sizes :)
 = 0.5 =
 	NEW - Many new view blocks (shortcode, text, meta, comments number, comments) NEW - All blocks have class input (if "necessary")